On the complete classification of the unitary N=2 minimal superconformal field theories: Consequences of Gannon's classification

-picks up a factor of $(-1)^{a+a'+\alpha+c+c'+\gamma}=-1$, and thus the sum vanishes. \end{proof} We want to interpret $N$ as the set of fusion coefficients for the $N=2$ minimal models.
-Recall that the fusion in a (bosonic) CFT describes how the different conformal families combine under the operator product expansion (OPE).
-Let $\phi_a(z),\phi_b(z)$ be primary fields.
+as required. \end{proof} Recall that the fusion in a (bosonic) CFT describes how the different conformal families combine under the operator product expansion (OPE).
+Let $\phi_a(z),\phi_b(w)$ be primary fields (where we consider only the holomorphic part dependent on $z,w$).
 Then the fusion of $\phi_a(z)$ with $\phi_b(w)$ is given by